-12 For a brief critical description of the OPPT see https://rationalwiki.org/wiki/One_People%27s_Public_Trust

-13 There is a tradition of counter-cultural initiatives inspired by ecological critique.
+14 For a brief critical description of the OPPT see https://rationalwiki.org/wiki/One People%27s Public Trust 15 There is a tradition of counter-cultural initiatives inspired by ecological critique.
 The new wave of heterodox politicized groups, however, adds a more radical and at the same time dystopian element to this retreatist subcultural programme of alternative life styles.
 See Halfacree, K. (2006).
 From dropping out to leading on?
 British counter-cultural back-to-the-land in a changing rurality.
 Progress in Human Geography, 30(3), 309-336.
 Wilbur, A. (2013).
 Growing a radical ruralism: Back-to-the-land as practice and ideal.
 Geography Compass, 7(2), 149-160.

-14 This idea was first introduced by Hillary Putnam, see Putnam, R. D. (1995).
+16 This idea was first introduced by Hillary Putnam, see Putnam, R. D. (1995).
 Bowling alone: America's declining social capital.
 Journal of democracy, 6(1), 65-78.
+17 Castells, M. (2008).
+The new public sphere: Global civil society, communication networks, and global governance.
+The Annals of the American Academy of Political and Social Science, 616(1), 78-93.